rauc/rauc/docs/reference.rst

   Valid items are: ``pre-install``, ``install``, ``post-install``

-``incremental``
+``adaptive``
-  List of ``;``-separated per-slot incremental update method names.
+  List of ``;``-separated per-slot adaptive update method names.
   These methods will add extra information to the bundle, allowing RAUC to access only the parts of an image which are not yet available locally.
   Together with streaming, this reduces the amount of downloaded data.

-  As the full image is still available in the bundle, older RAUC versions can ignore unsupported incremental methods.
+  As the full image is still available in the bundle, older RAUC versions can ignore unsupported adaptive methods.

-  Currently implemented incremental methods:
+  Currently implemented adaptive methods:

   * ``block-hash-index``